filipeom/filipeom.github.io/README.md

 # Blogger

-I wanted a way of creating a static blog in OCaml but I didn't want to spend to much time learning a new framework.
-So I'm making this.
+A direct-style concurrency static blog generator for OCaml using Eio.